Zypher0903/MineByte-crypto-simulator/README.md

 Exit

-⚠️ Disclaimer
+⚠️ Important Disclaimer
-MineByte (MB) is an educational and local project designed to demonstrate the principles of blockchain technology and mining.
+MineByte is an educational project for learning blockchain fundamentals.

-MineByte is not connected to any public blockchain or exchange.
+Not connected to public blockchains or exchanges.

-MB coins have no market price and no guaranteed liquidity.
+MB coins have no real-world market value or guaranteed liquidity.

-MB is used only within this local blockchain network.

-Any real-world exchange of MB coins must be done outside this system by personal agreement.
+Any real-money exchanges are outside this system and subject to personal agreement.

-This project is not financial advice or an investment.
-Use responsibly and for educational purposes only.
+Not financial advice — use responsibly and for education only.

 🤝 Contributing
-Contributions are welcome!
-Please open issues or submit pull requests to improve MineByte.
+Contributions, bug reports, and feature requests are welcome!
+Please open issues or pull requests.

 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Licensed under the MIT License.
+See LICENSE for details.

 🙏 Acknowledgements
-Inspired by Bitcoin and educational blockchain demos.
+Inspired by Bitcoin and educational blockchain projects.
 Created by [Zypher0903].